 “Dad, I’m sorry,” she whispered, feeling a drip of moisture on his cheek.
 “It’s okay, and I want you to be happy, and find someone else.
 You don’t have to hide it from me anymore.
 No more sneaking about.
 Promise?”

 He pulled back and looked down at her, his dear daughter, so full of concern for him.
 So caring, that she’d insisted he move in with her when he’d struggled to take care of himself.
 Joan had died suddenly, aged sixty, after a short illness.
 Such a terrible shock for them all.
 Nobody could have seen it coming.

 He looked into her big dark eyes, ringed with dark circles.
 She looked absolutely exhausted.
+Far too skinny.
 Too many cigarettes, all these nights of worry.
 Dare he tell her?
-He took a breath, and found the words spilling out, full of emotion, helped along by a Dutch courage called Jack Daniels.
+He took a breath, and found the words spilling out, full of emotion, helped along by a wave of courage called Jack Daniels.
 “Darling, I’ve met someone.
 She’s absolutely wonderful.
 I’ve been spending time with her for a couple of months now, and I’d like you to meet her.”

 She looked at the sparkle in his eyes, smiled, and nodded.
 "Okay, dad."